Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 A connection standard and a connection type are independent concepts.

-The type determines if things fit physically, while the standard specifies whether things will work together and how well.
+The type determines whether things fit physically, while the standard specifies how, and how well they will work together.

 Due to multiple name changes of the third USB generation, USB standards can be confusing.
 Currently, there are the following: